chhylp123/FMtree/README.md

 the characters which belong to {a, c, g, t, A, C, G, T}`.

 * When searching, the pattern must saved in "patterns.txt". `Like the text, patterns cannot includes any characters which does not belong to {a, c, g, t, A, C, G, T}`.
 If some patterns consist of such characters, the results of FMtree will be incorrect.
-Users can randomly generate patterns using our programs, or generate by themselves.
+Users can randomly generate patterns using our programs (FMtree/Original_v/Original_s), or generate by themselves.

 For the program named "preprocess":